rh389/shortid/README.md

 #### Real World Examples

-`shortId` was created for Node Knockout 2011 winner for Most Fun [Doodle Or Die](http://doodleordie.com).
+The original `shortId` was created for Node Knockout 2011 winner for Most Fun [Doodle Or Die](http://doodleordie.com).
 Millions of doodles have been saved with `shortId` filenames.
 Every log message gets a `shortId` to make it easy for us to look up later.